EPSRC LWEC Network

 Network (FCERM.net) may

-be relevant partners working on flood risk management.
+be relevant to partners working on flood risk management.